mindsmiths/docs/docs/Coding Environment/deployment-to-production.md

 5. Paste the public ssh key from step 1 in the `Key` field.
 For `Title` put `Mindsmiths GitLab` and add the key.
 6. `Allow write access` should be unchecked

 Our CI server can now pull your repo and deploy it.
-You can proceed to [Set up your Mindsmiths code environment](#setup-your-mindsmiths-code-environment)
+You can proceed to [Connect your Mindsmiths web IDE with our CI server](#3-connect-your-mindsmiths-web-ide-with-our-ci-server)

-#### 2b.
-Adding Deployment key to your Gitlab project
+#### 2.b Adding Deployment key to your Gitlab project

 1. You should receive your Deployment key (it is public ssh key that ends with `.pub`) from us, so contact us if you haven't already
 2. Open your GitLab project and click on `Settings`